brikis98/yevgeniy-brikman-homepage/_posts/2011-07-10-why-i-dont-want-to-stay-in-shape.md

 Goals and PR's matterSo screw that.
 No more hamster on a wheel.
 I'm back to [my goals for this year](https://www.ybrikman.com/writing/2011/01/15/2011-goals/).
-If I have less time to workout, then I'll just need to cut the scope down a bit: fewer goals, more focus.
+If I have less time to work out, then I'll just need to cut the scope down a bit: fewer goals, more focus.
 And the best part: with this approach, the *worst* case scenario is that I stay exactly where I am; in the best case, I actually hit my goals.
 No matter what, I'll have something real to aim for and PR's along the way to